 Most dog food bags mention using animal derivatives or ingredients.
 This means that they are using the parts of the animal that are not suitable for human consumption, such as the kidney, the liver, the lungs, etc. They also use animal fat, meat byproducts, and other human food such as vegetables.
 The meat has to pass an inspection before being sold.
 Along with the meat, there are also cereals, carbohydrates, vegetables, oils, fats, vitamin c, minerals, and grains which are usually ground up.

 However, this process is a pretty general overview – there are some differences depending on the producer you buy from.
-Check out the best quality dry dog food from our list to ensure your pup only eats the healthiest mix out there that fulfils their dietary needs.

 5 Common Fillers used in Commercial Dog Food